 - Bring a few pictures, posters and other personal items to put on your pin board and around your room to help you to feel at home. - Expect to share a room; single rooms cannot be promised not even to Y13 students.
 Sharing a room develops respect, tolerance and friendships.
-Room allocation will usually change at least every term and Houseparents will try to take your preferences into consideration. - Bring an alarm clock and bedside/study lamp as these are not provided. - Duvets, duvet covers, sheets, pillows and pillow cases are provided but most students prefer to bring their own.
+Room allocation will usually change at least every term and Houseparents will try to take your preferences into consideration. - Bring an alarm clock and bedside/study lamp as these are not provided.
+Please also remember to bring coat hangers, and things like desk organisers to keep your room tidy. - Duvets, duvet covers, sheets, pillows and pillow cases are provided but most students prefer to bring their own.
 Remember to have your name on them so they can be returned to you when they have been washed.
 A spare set is useful to have as well. - Have your name on all of your belongings, including your clothes, and then if you lose something it can find its way back to you!